 The APIs also connect to consumer touchpoints and retailer services.
 Touchpoints include point-of-sale interactions, website traffic, and interaction with mobile applications.
 Retail services include loyalty and customer management programs.

 What's more, the APIs are a two-way street.
 Not only can they be used to ingest data, they can be used to alter it, too.
 “We can anonymize or delete a record without a human being having to get involved,” Bailey said.
 “It’s that automation and centralization, those two components together, that make GDPR Edge very unique.”

 Streamlined Solution for Complex Environments

 Even though the realities and complexities of GDPR are only now hitting home, there are solutions that help streamline the compliance process.

 Truyo offers a system geared for highly complex retail environments thathave an array of data sources, customer touchpoints, and multiple point-of-sale systems.
 By leveraging Intel® technology, the company has built a unique solution to a multifaceted problem.

-“GDPR is a big problem, but privacy is an even bigger one,” Bailey said.
-“Intel has the kind of size and reach to create the ecosystems we need to make GDPR Edge effective.”
+“GDPR is a big challenge, but meaningfully protecting individuals’ privacy rights is an even bigger one,” Bailey said.